aboustayyef/InfraRead/AI-instructions.md

 ## Immediate Next Step (When Work Resumes)
 Start Phase 2:
 1. Design mutation endpoint contracts (request/response JSON + error shapes) & add to this file / OpenAPI draft.
-2. Implement mark read/unread (single, bulk) with tests.
+2. Implement mark read/unread (single, bulk with IDs, efficient mark-all with filters) with tests.
-3. Add lightweight internal save toggle + tests.
-4. Introduce token scope columns & migration (populate existing tokens with *all* scopes for backward compatibility) – enforcement optional initially.
+3. Focus on Laravel's efficient bulk update patterns using query builder methods rather than loading models into memory.

+Note: Simple two-state model: posts are either read (archived) or unread (inbox).
+No additional dismiss/archive states.
+Note: "Save for Later" functionality is handled client-side by integrating directly with external read-later services, not via API endpoints.
+Note: Single-user application - all tokens have full access, no scope restrictions needed.

 ---